Lithuanian language: Grammar

 There are twelve noun and five adjective declensions and one (masculine and feminine) participle declension.

 Nouns and other parts of nominal morphology are declined in seven cases: nominative, genitive, dative, accusative, instrumental, locative (inessive), and vocative.
 In older Lithuanian texts, three additional varieties of the locative case are found: illative, adessive and allative.
 The most common are the illative, which is still used, mostly in spoken language, and the allative, which survives in the standard language in some idiomatic usages.
 The adessive is nearly extinct.
 These additional cases are probably due to the influence of Uralic languages, with which Baltic languages have had a longstanding contact.
 (Uralic languages possess a great variety of noun cases, a number of which are specialised locative cases.)

 Lithuanian verbal morphology shows a number of innovations; namely, the loss of synthetic passive (which is hypothesized based on other archaic Indo-European languages, such as Greek and Latin), synthetic perfect (formed by means of reduplication) and aorist; forming subjunctive and imperative with the use of suffixes plus flexions as opposed to solely flections in, e.g., Ancient Greek; loss of the optative mood; merging and disappearing of the -t- and -nt- markers for the third-person singular and plural, respectively (this, however, occurs in Latvian and Old Prussian as well and may indicate a collective feature of all Baltic languages).

-On the other hand, the Lithuanian verbal morphology retains a number of archaic features absent from most modern Indo-European languages (but shared with Latvian).
+On the other hand, Lithuanian verbal morphology retains a number of archaic features absent from most modern Indo-European languages (but shared with Latvian).
 This includes the synthetic form of the future tense with the help of the -s- suffix and three principal verbal forms with the present tense stem employing the -n- and -st- infixes.